Drolla/t2ws/README.md

 provides the adequate responses to the HTTP requests.
 The HTTP request data are provided to the responder command in form of a dictionary, and the T<sup>2</sup>WS web server expects to get back from the responder command the response also in form of a dictionary.
-The following lines contain a responder command example.
+The following lines implements a responder command example.
 It allows either executing Tcl command lines and returns their results, or tells to the T<sup>2</sup>WS server to send files.